John Ward (trade unionist): Post-war

 After the war Ward was returned to the House of Commons as a Coalition Liberal in 1918, unopposed in his absence.
-He became increasingly anti-socialist, claiming to have witnessed atrocities committed by the Bolsheviks in Russia.
+He became increasingly anti-socialist, having witnessed atrocities committed by the Bolsheviks in Russia.
+Ward was accused by General William S. Graves, the commander of U.S. forces in Siberia, of misrepresenting the facts surrounding the actions of U.S. forces.
 He was also opposed to pacifism.
 He was re-elected in 1922, with a large majority; and in 1923, with a much smaller majority.
 He objected to the individual membership permitted by the Labour Party's 1918 Constitution; previously one could only join Labour through membership of an affiliated trade union or socialist society, and Ward felt that individual membership would open up the party to middle-class eccentrics.
 In 1924 he was returned as a Constitutionalist, backed by the Liberals and Conservatives, although he re-took the Liberal Party whip after the election on 16 December 1924.
 In 1922 he was appointed to the Select Committee on War Service Canteens.
 He had developed an opposition to the mui tsai system, a form of Chinese child slavery then prevalent in Hong Kong, during his military service in the colony.
 His vocal criticism in the House of Commons eventually contributed to the abolition of mui tsai in colonial Hong Kong.

 In 1929, Ward was defeated by Lady Cynthia Mosley, the Labour candidate, by a large margin, and decided to retire from politics.
 He retired to Weyhill, where he became a justice of the peace and president of the Andover branch of the British Legion.
 Having suffered heart problems for several years, he died at his home in 1934 and was buried in Appleshaw, where he had spent much of his childhood.